 This course is not suitable for qualified nurses.
 If you are a qualified nurse you may wish to consider our professional courses

-This course is offered at the Derby Education Centre at Royal Derby Hospital*, where we have a clinical skills suite and additional drop-in facilities where students can practice in a simulated environment.
+The majority of study takes place at the Queen's Medical Centre, Nottingham, where we have a clinical skills centre and drop-in facilities where students can practice in a simulated environment.

 Students benefit from learning with manikins, allowing them to gain confidence before working with real patients, as well as allowing them to experience simulated scenarios which might not occur in practice; for example cardiac arrests or critical illness.